-The Endocrine System Course provides the osteopathic medical student with an understanding of the hormones in the normal functions of the body, in maintaining homeostasis, in the body's response to abnormal conditions, and in pathological states of the human body through the study of the relevant basic science disciplines integrated with the clinical sciences.
-Clinical case presentations are included to provide interactive and case-based learning, and to facilitate application of knowledge to the interpretation of diagnostic tests and patient treatment.
+The Endocrine System Course provides the student with an understanding of the hormones in the normal functions of the body, in maintaining homeostasis, in the body's response to abnormal conditions, and in pathological states of the human body through the study of the relevant basic science disciplines integrated with the clinical sciences.
+Podiatric case presentations are included to facilitate application of knowledge to the interpretation of diagnostic tests and patient treatment.